Boston Bruins Team Report

 A third goalie to sign was Troy Grosenick who inked a one-year two-way contract.

-Boston also re-signed defenceman Nick Wolff to a one- year two- way contract.
+The Boston Bruins also re-signed defenceman Nick Wolff to a one-year two-way contract.
 Also joining the Bruins blueline is Unrestricted Free Agents Derek Forbort and Mike Reiilly who both agreed to three-year contracts.

 Boston, whose starting goalie, Tukka Rask is on the shelf until around Christmas due to hip surgery, should once again this spring be a playoff threat.
 Core players are getting older, but are still a Stanley Cup contender.